Sudo-BryanH/Streaming-Service-Database/README.md

 # CPSC 304 Project

+## Authorship:
+This was a joint group project by Bryan Hui, Dhrubo Karmaker, and Harper Kim.

 ## Summary
 Our project reflects and models streaming platforms in the music industry such as Spotify, Apple Music, or YouTube Music.
 Our database will allow companies to manage content interactions